-- Carrots & peppers: I love to throw in some extra veggies into my BBQ sauce, such as carrots and peppers.
+- Vegetables (optional) - I love to throw in some extra veggies into my BBQ sauce, such as carrots and peppers.
 Simply chose your favorite veggies!

 For the vegan BBQ sauce:

-- Extra virgin olive oil: Adding a little oil to the marinade ensures that the tofu doesn't get dry in the pan later on.
+- Extra virgin olive oil - adding a little oil to the marinade ensures that the tofu doesn't get dry in the pan later on.
 Make sure to use an oil with a high smoke point

-- Maple syrup: For this sauce, we use maple syrup to sweeten.
+- Maple syrup - for this sauce, we use maple syrup to sweeten.
 You can swap it for agave syrup.

-- Smoked paprika powder: this seasoning will add the sauce the perfect smoky flavor, turning it into a BBQ sauce!
+- Smoked paprika powder - this seasoning will add the sauce the perfect smoky flavor, turning it into a BBQ sauce!
 You can also add 1/2 teaspoon of liquid smoke if you're out of paprika powder.

-- Sriracha: For a spicy kick in this sauce, I like to use sriracha!
+- Sriracha - for a spicy kick in this sauce, I like to use sriracha hot sauce.
 Feel free to adjust it to your own tastebuds or leave it out entirely, if spicy is not your thing.

 The tomato paste creates the base for the sauce, I always use an organic tomato puree.
 The smoked paprika gives it the delicious smoky-ness of barbecue sauce and the maple syrup will caramelize the sauce wonderfully and give it that typical BBQ flavor.
 The sriracha adds a great kick to the sauce - if spicy is not for you, simply leave this one out.
 The cornflour is added to the sauce to make it nice and thick, so it sticks to the tofu bites just perfectly.